onja-org/w2_js_foundations/01_environment_setup.md

 Remember those `npm install` commands you've been running?
 Let's see what they actually did.

-1. Open VS Code in a project where you previously ran `npm install`
+1. Open VS Code in a project where you previously ran `npm install` (w2_css_js_mini_project is one example that used npm for testing)
 2. Look in the file explorer - do you see a folder called `node_modules`?
 3. Open that folder and explore

 **What you're seeing:** All the code packages that npm downloaded for you.
 Each folder is a different tool or library created by developers around the world.
+When you run `npm install`, npm reads the `package.json` file in your project and downloads all the packages listed there (and any packages which *those* packages depend on) into the `node_modules` folder.

-**The key insight:** Some of these packages are like workshop tools (they help you build and test your code), while others are like building materials (they become part of your final application).
+Some of these packages are like workshop tools (they help you build and test your code), while others are like building materials (they become part of your final application).
 The npm install command downloaded both types to your computer, but only the "building material" packages would end up in your final website or app.
+In the case of the mini project, the tools were all for testing your code when you run `npm test`, so they don't become part of the final product.

 **Mind-blowing fact:** That `node_modules` folder might contain thousands of files and hundreds of packages, all working together to power your project.